Table of Contents

 Understanding the life cycle of ich parasites makes it easy to know the causes of betta ich.

-The most prevailing cause is poor water quality, which allows these parasites to reproduce and also leads to stress on the betta.
+The most prevailing cause is poor water quality, which allows these parasites to reproduce and also leads to stress the betta.
 A stressed betta fish has a weaker immune system, making it unable to fight against the parasites.

 Colder water temperature is another leading cause, that provides a thriving environment for the ich protozoan to reproduce and infect fish.